Hundreds gather to remember former fire chief fatally shot at Trump rally in Pennsylvania

 Comperatore never responded.

 Burke said he planned to attend a private funeral nearby on Friday.
-The public was also invited to pay their respects at a memorial starting Thursday afternoon at Laube Hall in Freeport, Pennsylvania.
+The public was also invited to pay their respects at a visitation starting Thursday afternoon at Laube Hall in Freeport, Pennsylvania.

 As a child, Burke rode the same school bus with Comperatore’s daughters.
 He remembered Comperatore as having the best lawn on the block, owning two beautiful Dobermans and fishing for bass in his free time.